Glossary of Terms

 Withdraw

-To permanently leave the course you are registered for by completing a form
+To permanently withdraw from your studies and leave the course you are registered for by completing the necessary documentation.